herberts91/website/content/home/about.md

 My current research at APL integrates my broad training in acoustics, engineering, and biology toward the goal of developing better methods and instruments to monitor the rapidly-changing marine ecosystem.

-I focus on two fundamental aspects for achieving high confidence active acoustic (sonar) sensing:
+I focus on two fundamental aspects for achieving high confidence acoustic (sonar) sensing:

 1. sampling – what can we do to collect better information? and
 2. inference – how do we make reliable interpretation of echo information?